 - Pour the the sautéed leeks from the saucepan into a blender, then add the diced tomatoes (with juice), fresh basil, and coconut milk.
 Blend until you reach the desired consistency (pulsing for a chunkier texture, blending on high for a creamy bisque)

-- Pour the tomato basil bisque back into the saucepan and turn heat to medium-low, just to warm throughout
+- Pour the tomato basil bisque back into the saucepan and turn heat to medium-low, just to warm throughout.
+Add the honey or agave if desired (this helps cut the acidity a bit – add more sweetener as needed)

 - Once the meatballs are finished cooking, add to the bisque